 A land severance is the authorized separation of a piece of land to form two new adjoining properties.
-This is commonly known as a land severance but more formally it’s called a consent.
+This is commonly known as a severance but more formally it’s called a consent.

 Local municipal official plans contain specific land division policies.
 Making changes to your existing property through the division of land, rights-of-way or easements may also require land severance approval.
 Who approves a severance application depends on whether it is considered “disputed” or “undisputed.”
 Undisputed applications are approved by Huron County’s Planning Director or their alternate and meet three requirements: